David Costabile: Television

-Costabile is best known for his recurring television roles on The Wire (as Thomas Klebanow, managing editor of The Baltimore Sun), Flight of the Conchords (as Doug), Damages (as Detective Rick Messer), Suits (as Daniel Hardman, former senior partner of the law firm of Pearson Hardman), and Breaking Bad and Better Call Saul (as Gale Boetticher).
-He is currently starring as Mike "Wags" Wagner in the Showtime production Billions.
+Costabile is best known for his recurring television roles on The Wire (as Thomas Klebanow, managing editor of The Baltimore Sun), Flight of the Conchords (as Doug), Damages (as Detective Rick Messer), Suits (as Daniel Hardman, former senior partner of the law firm of Pearson Hardman), Breaking Bad and Better Call Saul (as Gale Boetticher), and the Showtime production Billions (as Mike "Wags" Wagner).

 Costabile also appeared in season six of The Office, as a banker sent from Sabre to evaluate Dunder Mifflin, and in the House episode "Changes" as a limousine driver.
 During the second series of Franklin & Bash, he guest-starred as a senior partner of the Infeld Daniels New York office, investigating Franklin and Bash because of a complaint filed against them by a former client.
 He had a minor guest star role in a season 3 episode of The Good Wife, playing the defendant's lawyer in a lawsuit against Lockhart and Gardner, and in a two episode story arc on BBC One's Ripper Street.
 Costabile also played Mr. Braddock, an attorney to the primary suspect in an episode of The Closer titled "Unknown Trouble", the first episode of season 7.

 He has appeared in several television commercials, including ads for Microsoft and FedEx.
 In 2011, he appeared in Lie to Me as Dr. Mitch Grandon, the head doctor of a psychiatric institution in the Season 3 episode "Funhouse".
 In 2013, he appeared in Elementary as Danilo Gura, a custodian of a hospital in the Season 1 episode "Lesser Evils".
 Costabile appeared as Internal Affairs investigator Simon Boyd in the 2013 TV show Low Winter Sun.
 He appeared in Person of Interest in Season 1 as Samuel Gates.
 He appeared in The Blacklist in Season 2 as Dr. Linus Creel.
 He starred in the television series Dig.

 In an April 2013 article about television, Wired magazine called Costabile "a performer who inhabits his characters so perfectly as to consistently be a fan favorite" and "one of the best things about" every television show in which he has appeared.

+In 2025, Costabile reprised his role as Daniel Hardman in an episode of NBC’s spinoff series Suits: LA.
+Hardman, a co-founder of the fictional firm Pearson Hardman, previously appeared as a recurring character in Suits Seasons 2, 4, 5, and 8, often serving as an antagonist to lead character Harvey Specter.
+As of early 2025, it is not confirmed whether his return will coincide with appearances by other original cast members, including Gabriel Macht or Rick Hoffman.